 Of course, there really is not a one-size-fits-all approach to marketing.
 People are so incredibly diverse in their personalities and in what they want to see from marketers.
 Some want the cold-hard facts and evidence; they want straightforward and clear results that tell them about the brand/product.

 Others, however, find interest in the emotional side of things.
-They are compelled to purchase and/or get involved when they get emotional from the content they see.
-Even more, conversely, some want the relationship, the social community that they believe a brand or product might bring them; they want to feel like “part of the club” when they make their purchase decisions.
+They are compelled to purchase and/or get involved when emotions come into play from the content they see.
+Depending on your call to action is, when & where they consume your ad is important.
+Maybe it presents best from a relaxed state on a weeking.
+Maybe your CTAs perform better on weekdays when people are interfacing with your ads under stress in the workplace.
+Market research and split testing are what will answer these questions.
+Some customers want the relationship, the social community that they believe a brand or product might bring them; they want to feel like “part of the club” when they make their purchase decisions.

 Clearly, these styles of personality all result in different approaches to marketing.
 Yet, each of these personalities shares one thing in common with one another.

 Consumers, no matter who they are or what their personality type might be, do NOT care about your brand and what you are selling.
 They only care about one thing–themselves.
 This is not self-centered; this is human nature and something that we all participate in.